-It is evident that Governments today regard technology diffusion as an important route to increased competitiveness, especially diffusion into small businesses (La Rovere, 1998; Tran and Kocaoglu, 2009) with advantages of flexibility, dynamism and responsiveness.
-However, small firms have disadvantages related to the lack of technological and financial resources which can lead not only to problems in their ability to source technology but also in their capability to absorb it into their organisation and diffuse it into their industrial sector (Jones-Evans, 1998).
+Governments today regard technology diffusion as an important route to increased competitiveness, especially diffusion into Technology-Based Firms (TBFs) (La Rovere, 1998; Tran and Kocaoglu, 2009) with advantages of flexibility, dynamism and responsiveness.
+However, TBFs have disadvantages related to finite technological and financial resources which can lead not only to problems in their ability to source technology but also in their capability to absorb it into their organisation and diffuse it into their industrial sector (Jones-Evans, 1998).

-The objectives of this chapter are threefold: first, to investigate technology diffusion (Brooksbank et al, 2001) in the form of new or improved technology through formal and informal networks enabling learning by interacting; second, to develop a model of technology diffusion including external sources, channels of technology transfer, and mechanisms involved in the transfer of technology into the innovative small business; and third, to relate the model to "best practice" and to note situations where "low activity" can be improved.
+The objectives of the chapter are threefold: first, to investigate technology diffusion (Brooksbank et al, 2001) in the form of new or improved technology through formal and informal networks enabling learning by interacting; second, to develop a model of technology diffusion including external sources, channels of technology transfer, and mechanisms involved in the transfer of technology into the innovative TBF; and third, to relate the model to "best practice" and to note situations where "low activity" can be improved.
 Finally, the implications for policy relevant to technology and entrepreneurship arising from the model of technology diffusion are investigated and conclusions drawn.

-Since there is a time dimension involved in the study of the diffusion of technology into small businesses, similar to other investigations of innovation, theories based on these studies will tend to lag behind the "best" current practices.
+Since there is a time dimension involved in the study of the diffusion of technology into TBFs, similar to other investigations of innovation, theories based on these studies will tend to lag behind the "best" current practices.
 All models of technology diffusion, including refined models such as the Bass Norton model, are a simplification of reality (Islam and Meade, 1997) and, therefore, have a measured influence upon policy.
 One theoretical model that has informed policies is the Centre Periphery Model (Schon, 1971) which rests on three basic assumptions -

-- 1. the technology to be diffused exists prior to its diffusion, - 2. technology diffusion takes place from the source outwards to small businesses, and - 3. the support of technology diffusion involves incentives, provision of resources and training.
+- 1) the technology to be diffused exists prior to its diffusion, - 2) technology diffusion takes place from the source outwards to TBFs, and - 3) the support of technology diffusion involves incentives, provision of resources and training.

-This model is shown in Figure 4.1.
+This model is shown in Figure 3.1.

-Figure 4.1 Centre-Periphery Model
+Figure 3.1 Centre-Periphery Model

 By applying the Centre-Periphery Model to Technology Transfer Network Theory it is possible to construct what can be described as the "Hub and spoke" or "Star" network.
 This is a simple construct that can be used as a building block for more intricate networks.
-Diffusion will take place from the source of the technology through channels by a "diffuser", using a transfer mechanism, to the small firm.
-The effectiveness of the system will depend upon the resources available to the external source to enable the transfer, the efficiency of the diffuser and the mechanism involved, and the ability of the small company to acquire technology.
+Diffusion will take place from the source of the technology through channels by a "diffuser", using a transfer mechanism, to the TBF.
+The effectiveness of the system will depend upon the resources available to the external source to enable the transfer, the efficiency of the diffuser and the mechanism involved, and the ability of the TBF to acquire technology.
 The scope of the system will vary directly with the level of technology and the flow of information.

-Technology Diffusion
+3.2 Technology Diffusion